Beh-naz/Analysis-of-Community-Housing-Availability-and-Distribution-in-Toronto-Project-Overview/README.md

 # Findings
 Our analysis illuminated stark contrasts in the distribution and adequacy of community housing across Toronto.
 Neighbourhoods like O'Connor-Parkview and Newtonbrook West were identified as areas with a significant shortage of community housing.
 This situation is exacerbated by the juxtaposition of high living costs (as indicated by composite benchmarks) against the backdrop of low median household incomes, highlighting a pressing need for targeted housing interventions in these and similar neighbourhoods.

+# Visualizations
+Find some of the important layers in the [Visualizations](https://github.com/Beh-naz/Analysis-of-Community-Housing-Availability-and-Distribution-in-Toronto-Project-Overview/tree/main/Visualizations) file.

 # Tools Used
 ArcGIS Online: This cloud-based mapping and analysis solution was instrumental in performing spatial analysis, creating informative visualizations, and sharing our findings on the distribution of community housing in Toronto.